From Means to Medians: Optimal Benchmark Design: Optimal Benchmarks

+\begin{remark} Two comparative statics of the optimal trimming $\tau^*$ in Proposition~\ref{prod2P} are worth noting.
+First, $\tau^*$ rises with the fixed cost of manipulation, approaching the median as fixed costs grow large relative to variable costs.
+Second, when the variable cost arises from trading against a constant-product market maker, $\tau^*$ falls with the liquidity of the pool: prices from deeper pools, where manipulation is more costly at the margin, are aggregated with less trimming, hence closer to the mean, whereas prices from shallower pools call for more trimming and, in the limit, the median.
+The first claim is direct while the second is formalised in Appendix~\ref{appCPMM}. \end{remark}

-Although our focus on the case of no dispersion of prices was for tractability reasons, note that the prevalence of extensive arbitrage facilitated by chatbots, as discussed in \cite{daia20flash}, implies that prices often gravitate close to the mean/median, which makes it a reasonable assumption in the context of Defi.
+Although the focus on the case of no dispersion is driven by tractability, the prevalence of extensive arbitrage facilitated by bots, as discussed in \cite{daia20flash}, implies that prices in practice often cluster tightly around their central value, making this a reasonable assumption in the context of DeFi.
+Moreover, by the same continuity argument as for Proposition~\ref{profixvar}, the ranking established in Proposition~\ref{prod2P} is robust to small amounts of dispersion: the $\tau^*$-trimmed mean remains approximately optimal when the unmanipulated prices are concentrated within an $\epsilon$ of $P$, with an approximation error that vanishes as $\epsilon$ goes to zero.